hashicorp/terraform-provider-kubernetes-alpha/README.md

 ![unit tests](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/workflows/unit%20tests/badge.svg)
 ![acceptance tests](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/workflows/acceptance%20tests/badge.svg)

-This Terraform provider for Kubernetes supports all API resources in a generic fashion.
+This Kubernetes provider for Terraform (alpha) supports all API resources in a generic fashion.

 This provider allows you to describe any Kubernetes resource using HCL.
 See [Moving from YAML to HCL](#moving-from-yaml-to-hcl) if you have YAML you want to use with the provider.